Towards Open-World Gesture Recognition: Discussion

-We observe that naive finetuning experiences serious catastrophic forgetting and is not suitable for OWGR.
+We observe that naive fine-tuning experiences serious catastrophic forgetting and is not suitable for OWGR.
 For the \emph{new context} case, the replay method outperforms other continual learning methods by a large margin in accuracy.
-In contrast, PackNet has zero forgetting by its design and still maintains relatively high accuracy. \textbf{Overall, for the \emph{new context} case, the replay method is the best choice to optimize accuracy -- memory/privacy constraints permitting -- whereas PackNet is a better choice to balance accuracy and forgetting, provided the model capacity is sufficient for the total number of tasks.}
+In contrast, PackNet has zero forgetting by its design and still maintains relatively high accuracy. \textbf{Overall, for the \emph{new context} case, the replay method is the best choice to optimize accuracy---memory/privacy constraints permitting---whereas PackNet is a better choice to balance accuracy and forgetting, provided the model capacity is sufficient for the total number of tasks.} For \emph{new user}, the replay method no longer ranked as the top performer in accuracy.

-For \emph{new gesture}, the replay method does not show a significant advantage in accuracy over other continual learning methods.
-In contrast, both PackNet and LwF yield a high accuracy with low forgetting. \textbf{Therefore, LwF is a better choice overall for the \emph{new gesture} case, as unlike PackNet, it does not impose constraints on total model size.}

-For \emph{new user}, the replay method no longer ranked as the top performer in accuracy.
 Both PackNet and LwF exhibit more stable performance in this case as the difference between the first quartile (Q1) and the third quartile (Q3) is smaller, showing a smaller variance in the performance metrics. \textbf{Thus PackNet and LwF is a better choice for the \emph{new user} case.}

-\subsection{Envelope Analysis: A Practical Alternative to Large-Scale User Studies}
+\subsection{Envelope Analysis: A Practical Alternative to Large-Scale User Studies in OWGR}

-This research aims to present a novel approach for evaluating continuous learning methods in open-world gesture recognition, eliminating the need for extensive user studies.
-We propose envelope analysis combined with design engineering as a practical alternative to traditional user studies.
-This method allows us to simulate various scenarios and environmental conditions, which typically require large-scale user studies.
-Our confidence in this approach is backed by an extensive and diverse dataset, reducing the need for separate user studies.